cglacet/async-pytest/README.md

-# Investigating synchronous tests using pytest
+# Investigating asynchronous tests using pytest

 The goal is to run several tests concurrently using asyncio (/curio/trio/...) together with pytest.